-Every 5 levels, more or less, you’ll have access to a bonus levels, where blocks with pipes start to circulate at the top of the screen and you have to make them fall in order to construct a way for the flooz to flow.
+Every 5 levels, more or less, you’ll have access to a bonus level, where blocks with pipes start to circulate at the top of the screen and you have to make them fall to construct a way for the flooz to flow.
 The more it flows, the more points you get.
 At the end of the bonus level, you’ll also get a password to record your progress.

 But Pipe Mania did have a great influence and it’s not uncommon to find some puzzle based on it in modern games.
 It kind of felt out of the public memory but the core gameplay still remains in our collective memory.
-It might not have the accolade of Tetris nowadays but it’s still one of top puzzle games out there.
+It might not have the accolade of Tetris nowadays but it’s still one of the top puzzle games out there.

 So, what’s your favourite version of this game?
 Tell me by commenting below.
 Till then line up those pipes and keep on playing.